theo-os/scripts/README.md

-# ParisOS Build Scripts
+# TheOS Build Scripts

-This repository contains the scripts required to build a minimal ISO of ParisOS.
+This repository contains the scripts required to build a minimal ISO of TheOS.

 ## Requirements